Skip to main content

 Ongoing pain and incontinence

 There is usually some immediate relief of the excruciating back pain symptoms following surgery.
-However patients are often left with some degree of ongoing, low level, back pain as well.
-So after undergoing major spinal surgery, an individual may not really notice that much improvement in their symptoms overall and that can be difficult to come to terms with in itself.
+However, patients are often left with some degree of ongoing, low level, back pain as well.

-Typically, people who have suffered with cauda equina syndrome are left with a urinary urgency or even full incontinence, a difficulty to distinguish between flatulence and the need to pass a bowel motion, and even more concerning, symptoms of numbness in the saddle or groin area.
+Typically, people who have suffered with cauda equina syndrome are left with urinary dysfunction, and this can range from urgency to full incontinence.
+Bowel dysfunction is common too, and people report a range of symptoms from a difficulty to distinguish between flatulence and the need to pass a bowel motion and extreme constipation requiring irrigation of the bowel.

-Not symptoms that people generally want to talk about!
+These are not symptoms that people generally want to talk about openly!

 These symptoms in isolation may not seem to present too much of a problem to you and I. But think through the practicalities.
-Think about having to perform intermittent self-catheterisation.
-Think about having to manually evacuate your bowel.
+Think about having to perform intermittent self-catheterisation at work and the time that might take.
+Think about having to manually evacuate your bowel a couple of times a day before you leave the house.

 These are all issues that we generally shy away from discussing and don’t form the topic of polite conversation.
-Unfortunately people with cauda equina syndrome are dealing with these difficulties every day, and the support available to them is woefully inadequate.
+Unfortunately, people with cauda equina syndrome and spinal cord injuries are dealing with these difficulties every day.

 Why is a quick diagnosis so important?

-In the second part of our cauda equina series I will discuss the impact of that the symptoms of cauda equina can have upon everyday life.
+In the second part of this cauda equina series, I discuss in more detail the impact of that the symptoms of cauda equina can have upon everyday life.